zddgame

 MX vs. ATV Reflex Updated Hands-On

-MX vs. ATV Reflex Updated Hands-On-November 2024
+MX vs. ATV Reflex Updated Hands-On-December 2024

 It's easy to get lost in the details of the upcoming MX vs. ATV Reflex from THQ and developer Rainbow--things like the great-looking bikes and ATVs; the impressive vistas and scenic variety in locales as varied as Spain, Oregon, and many points in between; and even the motion-captured "30-second girls" who precede the dropping of the gate at a motocross event.
 And while those details all add to the racing experience, the heart of Reflex is still beating with gritty grimy dirt, mud, sand, and snow.